Ask the Expert: Why is fluoride good for dental health?

 How does fluoride prevent tooth decay?

 Tooth decay begins when bacteria in the mouth feed on sugar in foods and produce acids.
 These acids dissolve minerals, like calcium and phosphate, on the tooth’s hard outer layer, or enamel.
 Eventually, the acids create tiny holes that further weaken the enamel.
 As the holes get bigger, the enamel is permanently destroyed, creating a cavity.
 As the disease progresses, the decay makes its way to the center of the tooth that houses nerves and blood vessels, allowing spread and causing pain.
 Untreated cavities can lead to pain, missed days of school or work, and severe infection.
-An infection in a tooth may spread to other parts of the body and, in rare cases, have deadly results.
+An infection in a tooth may spread to other parts of the body and, in rare cases, as with former NFL player Mike Williams and 12-year-old Deamonte Driver, have deadly results.

 The good news is that early tooth decay can be stopped or reversed.
 Enamel can repair itself using minerals from saliva and – you guessed it – fluoride.